🎵 Audio & Speech¶

 -

-ASR proposes an adaptive selective reset scheme that uses prediction concentration \(\mathcal{C}_t\) to dynamically determine when to reset (avoiding the suboptimality of fixed-period resets), and employs a progressive layer selection strategy from output to input layers to determine where to reset (preserving valuable adaptation knowledge).
-Combined with importance-aware regularization for recovering critical knowledge in reset layers and on-the-fly adaptation adjustment, ASR achieves a 44.12% improvement over the prior SOTA on CCC-Hard.
+ASR proposes an adaptive selective reset scheme that dynamically determines when to reset via prediction concentration \(\mathcal{C}_t\) (avoiding the suboptimality of fixed cycles) and where to reset via a progressive layer selection strategy from the output layer to the input layer (preserving valuable adaptation knowledge).
+Combined with importance-aware regularization to recover key reset knowledge and on-the-fly adjustments, it achieves a 44.12% improvement over the SOTA on CCC-Hard.

 - When Style Breaks Safety: Defending LLMs Against Superficial Style Alignment